cwbicknese/hello-world/read.md

 Description
 ---
-This application allows for customers to search for the perfect hotel and make reservations, and for hotel owners to add their own hotels to the data.
+This application allows for customers to find the perfect hotel and make reservations, and for hotel owners to add their own hotels to the data.

 Installation